 Asylum Procedure: Until 2013, the Ministry of Interior ("MOI") did not allow Sudanese and Eritreans to file individual asylum claims, reasoning that they were protected under the “temporary group protection” afforded to nationals of their countries which prevents their deportation.

-Since 2013, when MOI started adjudicating these claims, only ten Eritreans have been granted refugee status, and only two Sudanese.
+Since 2013, when MOI started adjudicating these claims, only thirteen Eritreans have been granted refugee status, and only two Sudanese.
 The overall acceptance rate is less than 0.1%.
 In other developed countries, however, the recognition rate of Eritreans is 90%, and of Sudanese is 60%.

 Sudanese from Darfur, from the Blue Nile and from the Nuba Mountains areas, do not receive any decision on their asylum claims since they began filing their requests on 2013.
 Two cases in the hight court and hundreds fled by HIAS to the appeals tribunal question this “freeze” policy.
 While the cases are still pending, the state announced that it would provide A5 status (residency permit, which is the type of status refugees receive in any event) to 800 of these Sudanese asylum seekers who are above 40 year old, due to “humanitarian” reasons.
+Read more in our report: The numbers speak for themselves: The Israeli asylum process.

 The "Anti-Infiltration" Law: In 2012, the Knesset passed Amendment No. 3 to the Prevention of Infiltration Law of 1954 (or “Anti-Infiltration Law”), defining anyone entering Israel irregularly as an “infiltrator”.
 Since the definition does not question the motivation for coming, it also applies to persons seeking asylum.
 In September 2013, the Israeli High Court of Justice invalidated the provision in this amendment which allowed the State to detain "infiltrators" for three years, finding that it violated Israel’s Basic Law on Human Dignity and Liberty.
 In response, the Knesset passed Amendment No. 4, which shortened the detention period but allowed for indefinite confinement in an “open” facility called Holot (more below).
 Following another petition, the Court ruled that indefinite holding in an "open facility" is unconstitutional, and a year later ruled that a period of 20 months in such a holding facility is unconstitutional as well.
 Ultimately, asylum seekers could be held in Holot for 12 months, and this policy was implemented until February 2017, at which point the State shut down Holot.
 The Holot facility had cost the state approximately 94 million USD to build, and another estimated at 28 million USD per year to run.
 The state closed Holot when it began implementation its new policy of expulsion.